 "To stay fit, I try to keep it consistent as best as I can," says McGraw, who's married to singer Faith Hill.
 "Part of my routine is getting up in the morning, taking the kids to school and then going to the gym, spending a couple of hours in there."

 McGraw also does CrossFit workouts and intense strength-training with martial-arts expert Roger Yuan.
-"We work with pulleys, bars and do core training, strength and balanced movements to build up the muscles between the ribs and connective tissues," said Yuan, who also trained Daniel Craig to play James Bond.
-"I have trained a lot of people and many are hard workers.
-But Tim is another animal.
+"We work with pulleys, bars and do core training, strength and balanced movements to build up the muscles between the ribs and connective tissues," said Yuan.
+"I have trained a lot of people and many are hard workers, but Tim is another animal.
 There is no quitting in him."

 Paleo Diet Embraced by NBA Stars and Supermodels

-To maintain his age-defying physique, the buff 6-foot McGraw follows the low-carb Paleo diet, which emphasizes high-quality animal proteins, healthy fats, vegetables and fruits, and excludes gluten, sugar, dairy, legumes, starches, alcohol and processed foods.
+To maintain his age-defying physique, the 6-foot McGraw follows a low-carb Paleo diet, which emphasizes high-quality animal proteins, healthy fats, vegetables and fruits, and excludes gluten, sugar, dairy, legumes, starches, alcohol and processed foods.

-“Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said Professor Loren Cordain, author of The Paleo Diet for Athletes.
+“Clinical trials have shown the Paleo diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said professor Loren Cordain, author of The Paleo Diet for Athletes and The Real Paleo Diet Cookbook.